 Altering Divorce Decrees Through Bankruptcy Law

 An experienced bankruptcy attorney should always be consulted in order to structure a plan that fits your unique marital situation.
 Protecting assets and assuring your best interests in divorce agreements, requires our specialized and experienced bankruptcy knowledge.
-The results can be powerful and permanent.
+The results are powerful and permanent.

-To evaluate your Divorce Proceeding or your Divorce Decree, call us today at 203-230-2233 or toll free at 888-249-3027, or complete our online contact form to schedule a free initial consultation.
+To evaluate your Divorce Proceeding or your Divorce Decree, call us today at 203-230-2233, or complete our online contact form to schedule a free initial consultation.
 When you call us, you will always speak to an attorney.
 We do not use voicemail.
 We are committed to providing excellent service, legal protection and a financial relief plan that fits your unique situation in divorce.